r03ert0/skeleton/ReadMe.md

 # skeleton
 _Roberto Toro, May 2017._

-Computes the mean curvature skeleton of a mesh.
+Computes the mean curvature flow skeleton of a mesh.
 The command takes 3 arguments:

 * argv[1]: Input mesh in `.off` format (by default, it will read `data/elephant.off`)
 * argv[2]: Output skeleton in .cgal format (by default, it will write to `skel.cgal`)